deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/ee-defining-default-values.md

 ### P6 ----------------------------

-* By providing default values for both the controller and action variables, I have created a route that will match URLs that have zero, one, or two segments, as showm in Table 15-3.
+* By providing default values for both the controller and action variables, I have created a route that will match URLs that have zero, one, or two segments, as shown in Table 15-3.

 ### P7 ----------------------------